Citroën: Early years

 Between 1921 and 1937, Citroën produced half-track vehicles for off-road and military uses, using the Kégresse track system.
 In the 1920s, the U.S. Army purchased several Citroën-Kégresse vehicles for evaluation followed by a licence to produce them.
 This resulted in the United States Army Ordnance Department building a prototype in 1939.
 In December 1942, it went into production with the M2 Half Track Car and M3 Half-track versions.
 The U.S. eventually produced more than 41,000 vehicles in over 70 versions between 1940 and 1944.
 After their 1940 occupation of France, the Nazis captured many of the Citroën half-track vehicles and armored them for their own use.

 Citroën used the Eiffel Tower as the world's largest advertising sign, as recorded in Guinness World Records.
 He also sponsored expeditions in Asia (Croisière Jaune), North America (Croisière Blanche) and Africa (Croisière Noire), demonstrating the potential for motor vehicles equipped with the Kégresse track system to cross inhospitable regions.
 These expeditions conveyed scientists and journalists.

 Demonstrating extraordinary toughness, a 1923 Citroën that had already travelled 48000 km was the first car to be driven around Australia.
 The car, a 1923 Citroën 5CV Type C Torpedo, was driven by Neville Westwood from Perth, Western Australia, on a round trip from August to December 1925.
 This vehicle is now fully restored and in the collection of the National Museum of Australia.

 In 1924, Citroën began a business relationship with the American engineer Edward G. Budd.
-From 1899, Budd had worked to develop stainless steel bodies for railroad cars, for the Pullman in particular.
+From 1899, Budd had worked to develop stainless steel bodies for railroad cars, for Pullman in particular.
 Budd went on to manufacture steel bodies for many automakers, Dodge being his first big auto client.
 At the Paris Motor Show in October 1924, Citroën introduced the Citroën B10, the first all-steel body in Europe.
 These automobiles were initially successful in the marketplace, but soon competitors who were still using a wooden structure for their vehicles, introduced new body designs.
 Citroën, who did not redesign the bodies of his cars, still sold in large quantities nonetheless, the cars' low price being the main selling point, which factor however caused Citroën to experience heavy losses.

 In 1927, the bank Lazard helped Citroën by bringing new much-needed funds, as well as by renegotiating its debt—for example, by buying out the Société de Vente des Automobiles Citroën (SOVAC).
 It went even further by entering in its capital and being represented on the board; the three directors sent by Lazard were Raymond Philippe, Andre Meyer and Paul Frantzen.
 André Citroën perceived the need to differentiate his product, to avoid the low price competition surrounding his conventional rear drive models in the late 1920s and early 1930s.
 In 1933 he introduced the Rosalie, the first commercially available passenger car with a diesel engine, developed with Harry Ricardo.